 While it is the responsibility of the institution to provide students the opportunity to learn, practice and develop chiropractic skills, technique clubs pose a unique challenge of liability for Logan students.
-No adjusting, manipulative, evaluative, diagnostic or other procedure defined as the practice of chiropractic by the Missouri state law shall be performed except under the present and direct supervision of a Doctor of Chiropractic faculty member currently licensed in the state of Missouri and with full knowledge and approval of the faculty sponsor.
+No adjusting, manipulative, evaluative, diagnostic or other procedure defined as the practice of chiropractic by the Missouri state law shall be performed except under the present and direct supervision of a Logan University Doctor of Chiropractic faculty member currently licensed in the state of Missouri and with full knowledge and approval of the full-time faculty sponsor.
 The unauthorized practice of chiropractic, as defined by Missouri state law, performed either on or off campus shall subject the charged individual to a hearing before the Conduct Committee and possible dismissal from Logan.

-Technique clubs will be limited to those techniques taught in the core or elective curriculum at Logan.
-While any enrolled student may join a technique club, only students who have completed (or are currently taking) the technique class at Logan may actively participate as the student doctor in technique practice and application.
+Technique clubs will be limited to those general technique categories taught in the core or elective curriculum at Logan to include HVLA, low force, non-osseous, instrument assisted and directional preference.
+While any enrolled student may join a technique club, only students who have completed (or are currently taking) the technique class at Logan may actively participate as the student doctor in technique practice and application as approved by the faculty sponsor.
 Any information disseminated or promoted by technique clubs must be consistent with the principles taught in the technique classes at Logan.
-No demonstrations may occur without the full knowledge and approval of the faculty sponsor and the present and direct supervision of a Doctor of Chiropractic faculty member currently licensed in the state of Missouri.
+No demonstrations may occur without the full knowledge and approval of the faculty sponsor and the present and direct supervision of a Logan University Doctor of Chiropractic faculty member currently licensed in the state of Missouri.